sustrik/libdill/README.md

 functions you may want to yield CPU to different coroutines using `yield()` function.

+In case of success `gocancel()` returns 0.
+In case or error it returns -1 and sets errno to one of the following values:

+* `EINVAL`: Invalid arguments.
+* `ETIMEDOUT`: Deadline expired.
+Coroutines in `crs` array are cleanly canceled even in the case of this error.
+* `ECANCELED`: Current coroutine was canceled by its owner.
+Coroutines in `crs` array are cleanly canceled even in the case of this error.

 ## Yield CPU to other coroutines

 `int rc = yield();`